Distance Table for the 12th Planet

 Distance in B. miles.: The distance from the Sun to the 12th planet in billions of miles.

 The orbital path, acceleration and braking through the solar system is new to scientists.
-The planet essentially moves from a virtual stand still between two gravitational sources and gains velocity exponentially as the Sun attracts the planetary mass with little resistance.
-How fast is fast.
-Then the 12th planet encounters the repulsion force and ecliptic plane turbulence and slows to almost a standstill.
+The planet essentially moves from a static position between two gravitational stellar sources and accelerates in velocity exponentially as the Sun attracts the 12th planet's mass with little resistance.
+How fast is fast?
+Once the 12th planet encounters the repulsion force and ecliptic plane turbulence approaching the inner solar system, it slows to almost a standstill.

 Return to Main Page